SJTU-DMTai/DoubleAdapt/README.md

 We reorganize our codes to provide API under the folder `src/` which have **NO** dependencies on qlib.

-To give a example program, we use some qlib API (including qlib data and qlib model zoo) in `main.py` which you should put it under `examples/benchmarks_dynamic/incremenetal/` of the qlib repo [SJTU-Quant/qlib](https://github.com/SJTU-Quant/qlib/tree/main/examples/benchmarks_dynamic/incremental).
+To give an example program, we use some qlib API (including qlib data and qlib model zoo) in `main.py` which you should put it under `examples/benchmarks_dynamic/incremenetal/` of the qlib repo [SJTU-Quant/qlib](https://github.com/SJTU-Quant/qlib/tree/main/examples/benchmarks_dynamic/incremental).

 > If you want to use any other dataset or pytorch model,